emm331/FinalProject/README.md

 Another to do item is adding more dynamic testing options in the taj_test.py file.
 This testing would include ways to test for successful playlist creation on the Spotify side of things

 Also, our code climat score is an F right now.
 One thing we will explore is raising this score and helping our code become more efficient

+In regards to Dev Process, we had an issue on 12/9 after a series of revisions where we could not obtain older commits.
+Our solution was to create a new repository from scratch, which was submitted.
+Our old repository (https://github.com/emm331/AppleMusicToSpotify) is a more accurate representation of our process, as we utilized branching and forking through a series of commits from each group member.